ArnavWadalkar/Mathematical-Analytical-and-Computational-Quantum-Mechanics/Analytical and Computational Analysis of Zeeman Effect/READme.md

 The simulation solves for the energy eigenvalues of the system by constructing the full Hamiltonian, accounting for both the internal **Hyperfine coupling** and the external **Zeeman effect**.
 The code visualizes how energy levels split and mix as the magnetic field strength increases, demonstrating phenomena such as the **Quadratic Zeeman effect** and the **Paschen-Back effect**.

+**NOTE** - The plots are produced with the help of AI.
+I have used the wonderful book Quantum Physics by Florian Sheck as a reference for the mathematical work of this article.

 ## Theoretical Background

 ### The Hamiltonian